sgotti/glide-vc/README.md

   glide-vc [flags]

 Flags:
-      --dryrun       just output what will be removed --keep-all     keep all files of needed packages (instead of keeping only not test .go files) --keep-tests   keep also go test files
+      --dryrun     just output what will be removed --no-tests   remove also go test files (requires --only-go) --only-go    keep only go files (including go test files)
 ```

 You have to run `glide-vc`, or (if glide is installed) `glide vc` inside your current project directory.

 To see what it'll do use the `--dryrun` option.

-### Example.
+### Examples

-Tests removal of all unneeded packages keeping only the .go (also removing tests) files.
+Tests removal of all unneeded packages.

 ```
 glide-vc --dryrun